-Most aquarists use tap water for their aquariums, both for the initial fill up and top off the tank to replace water lost due to evaporation.
+Most aquarists use tap water for their aquariums, both for the initial fill up and to top off the tank to replace water lost due to evaporation.
 If your tap water comes from a private water system that uses a private well for its source, in all probability the water will come from a well which will not be treated with chlorine or chloramine before being distributed to the end users.
 This water does not need to be treated before using it in an aquarium.

 Municipalities, on the other hand, are required to treat their water with chlorine and/or chloramine whether it comes from a well, a river or any other source.
 Treating the water with chlorine and/or chloramine is a great idea, since this has the potential to destroy a wide variety bacteria and other nasties that we really don't want to be ingesting if we want to stay healthy, nor do we want any stray bacteria finding its way into our tanks.